zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-create.md

 11) Select **Review + create**.
 12) Select **Create**.
 13) Select **Add** and **Add role assignment**.
-14) Under the roles tab, search for the custom role you created earlier called **ContainersContributor** and select it.
+14) Under the roles tab, search for the custom role you created called **ContainersContributor** and select it.
 15) Move to the Members tab.
 16) Select **+ Select Members**.
 17) Search for Standby Pool Resource Provider.